smefpw/Indigo/README.md

 - Your injector (+ injection method)
 - Current cheat version **(any old versions will not be supported!)**
 - Bug details
   - What happens?
+Is it important to fix?
   - How do you reproduce it (+ video if possible)?
-       - Is it game-breaking?

 **Failure to follow these guidelines when reporting will immediately result in your case being marked as invalid!**